Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 • arterial hypertension - increased blood pressure;

-Risk factors for ischemia
+Risk factors for developing ischemia

 Irreversible risk factors:

 Heredity - is of great importance in the development of coronary heart disease.
-According to various sources, hereditary predisposition occurs in 80-90% of cases of thrombophilia, a common cause of coronary thrombosis.
+According to various sources, hereditary predisposition occurs in 80-90% of cases of thrombophilia, a common cause of coronary artery thrombosis.

 Reversible risk factors: